Finance, The Simple Dollar

 Smart contracts can also be enabled in a blockchain, which would speed things up even further.
 For example, the lender can set funds to automatically transfer to the buyer once the mortgage loan agreement has been signed.

-This model cuts down on processing time, makes verification simple and can lower fees by eliminating some third party middlemen.
+This model cuts down on processing time, makes verification simple, and can lower fees by eliminating some third-party middlemen.
 Even after the home purchase is complete, the blockchain can live on as a record of ownership.

 Too long, didn't read?

 Blockchain technology is an exciting new model for the mortgage lending process.
-It can save everyone involved a ton of time and money, will increase transparency and simplify the process.
-Adoption of the technology may be a slow going process — upfront investment in the technology isn't cheap and because it's unregulated, there's no standard method for processing mortgages via blockchain vet.
+It can save everyone involved a ton of time and money, will increase transparency, and simplify the process.
+Adoption of the technology may be a slow-going process — upfront investment in the technology isn't cheap, and because it's unregulated, there's no standard method for processing mortgages via blockchain vet.
 But companies like the online lending startup Figure are sparking more serious interest.

-8 Money Mistakes to Avoid in Your 20s
+8 Money Mistakes to Avoid in Your 20’s

 As the COVID-19 pandemic tanks the economy into a recession, it's more important than ever to be financially aware at an early age.
 Don't stress too much — your 20s are all about slip-ups and going back to the drawing board.
 But in this economy, let's avoid these eight money mistakes if we can.